workanator/go-floc/README.md

 ## Announcements

-`v3` will be released soon!
+`v3` is released!
+The new version keeps the same design as `v2` but it distributed now as a Go module and therefore ir has breaking changes.

+## Migration from v2 to v3

+1. Install the package with `go get github.com/workanator/go-floc@v3`.
+2. Replace all old paths `gopkg.in/workanator/go-floc` to `github.com/workanator/go-floc`.
+3. All types from `errors` sub-package moved to the base package `go-floc`.
+So please, remove all imports of `"gopkg.in/workanator/go-floc/errors"` if any and fix type names, e.g. `errors.ErrTimeout` -> `floc.ErrTimeout`.

 ## Installation and requirements

 The package requires Go v1.11 or later.

-To install the package use `go get github.com/workanator/go-floc`
+To install the package use `go get github.com/workanator/go-floc@v3`

 ## Documentation and examples